 The Legal Process

-California construction disputes typically proceed through pre-litigation notice and inspection, mediation, and if necessary, litigation or arbitration.
-The specific process depends on the claim type and whether the project is residential or commercial.
+California construction disputes generally move through pre-litigation notice and inspection, then mediation, and — if needed — litigation or arbitration.
+The specific procedural path turns on claim type and the contract’s dispute-resolution provisions.

 What Documentation Matters

-Key documents include the construction contract, change orders, payment records, inspection reports, correspondence, photographs of defective work, building permits, and expert reports.
+Important documents include the construction contract, change orders, payment records, inspection reports, correspondence, photos of defective work, building permits, and expert reports.

 Frequently Asked Questions